-In this guest post, group account director at GPJ Australia, Dylan McLaughlin (pictured below), is summoning some of history’s greats in his take on the 2018 experiential marketer…
+In this guest post, Group account director Dylan McLaughlin, is summoning some of history’s greats in his take on the 2018 experiential marketer…

 Extraordinary ideas are rarely serendipitous or eureka moments.
 They are the culmination of shared thoughts and notions that have been twisted and turned, built on and built from.
 They are the product of many minds from many different points-of-view who have collaborated, even indirectly, and in reality, this takes time.

 While in retrospect the outcome might appear simple, the journey and the process are often far from it.
 If you are reading this on a mobile device just think about how it came into existence.
 Long before Steve Jobs and even before Alexander Bell generations of innovators had ideas and created technologies that all led to it coming to fruition.

 The power of collective knowledge makes us seemingly unstoppable.
 From the evolution of our species to us reaching for the stars we continue to confront the impossible because of an ever-present desire to do more and do better.